bheemboy/Cards56/README.md

 ## Running this application in docker

-1. This docker is coded for 56cards.net.
-For running other domains some of the code needs to be changed.
+This docker is coded with an intention to depoy for the domain 56cards.net.
+That said, it can be run for other domains also.
+However, some of the code that refers to 56cards.net needs to be changed.

-2. Remove any previous instances
+1. Remove any previous instances of the container
 ```bash
 # stop and remove any running instances of cards56web
 docker rm -f cards56web